Standard Folding Typewriter Co. (1909 - 1914)

 Groton, New York US

-There were hundreds upon hundreds of various typewriter makers producing countless numbers of models easily ranking in the thousands.
-Yet, with all that metal being cast and so much hot air being blown, very few designs were actually successful, and even fewer reached icon status.
-Such visionaries and their masterpieces include Thomas Oliver's Iron Butterfly, Wagner's Standard, Sottsass' Valentine and, this, Otto Petermann's Corona No.3 Folding Writing Machine.
+There were hundreds upon hundreds of various typewriter makers producing countless numbers of models which easily ranked in the thousands.
+Yet, with all that metal being cast, very few designs were actually successful and even fewer reached icon status.
+Such masterpieces included Thomas Oliver's Iron Butterfly, Wagner's Standard, Sottsass' Valentine and, this, Otto Petermann's Corona No.3 Folding Typewriter.

 The Groton factory closed in 1983 and was torn down just one year later.

 Need a User's Manual for you Corona No.3 I have them available here...